This information will teach you about the placement and care of your central venous catheter (CVC).

 - Remove the cap from the syringe.
 Throw away the cap.
 Make sure that nothing touches the clean end of the needleless connector while you are doing this.

 - Carefully push the syringe into the needleless connector and twist it in a clockwise (to the right) direction until the connection feels secure.
 Try to inject the saline.
 If you can’t inject the saline, stop and check to be sure there are no twists or other blockages in the tubing.
 Try to inject the saline again.
-If you still can’t inject the saline, do not use extra pressure to flush the line.
+If you still can’t inject the saline, don’t use extra pressure to flush the line.
 Remove the syringe, reclamp your catheter, and call your doctor or nurse.

 - Use the following push/pause method to flush your catheter: